pulumi/pulumi/docs/design/mupack.md

         interface CastExpression extends Expression {...}
         interface ConditionalExpression extends Expression {...}

+## Interpretation

+MuPack and MuIL are interpreted representations.
+That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
+The toolchain has a built in verifier that enforces these design decisions at runtime.
+This is unlike most runtimes that leverage an independent static verification step to avoid runtime penalties.
+That said, the `mu verify` command will run the verifier independently.

+TODO: specify more information about the runtime context in which evaluation is performed.

+TODO: specify how failures are conveyed (fail-fast, exception, etc).

 ## Possibly-Controversial Decisions

 It's worth describing for a moment some possibly-controversial decisions about MuPack and MuIL.